I will add to this glossary over time.

 Hovel – A small building, usually of a very simple construction.

 Indenture – Contract between a soldier and his commander detailing the terms of his service.
+It was a contract in two parts, both written on the same piece of parchment which was separated by a jagged cut.
+Each party to the contract kept one part.

 Lady Day – Feast of the Annunciation – 25th March.
 One of four quarter days.
 This was the beginning of the year.